SRochaGabriel/calculadora-ionic/README.md

 # calculadora-ionic
-Simple ionic calculator with sum, subtraction, multiplication and divison functions
+Simple calculator made with ionic and angular